vladfeigin/llm-agents-evaluation/README.md

 #### Manual Evaluation

-With an evaluation dataset, you already can perform manual evaluations to validate the LLM, model parameters, and prompts.
-This process helps ensure your idea works and is crucial step in developing LLM-based applications.
+With an evaluation data set, you already can perform manual evaluations to validate the LLM, model parameters, and prompts.
+This process helps ensure your idea works and this is important step in developing LLM-based applications.
 Azure AI Foundry offers a Manual Evaluation tool.

 #### Evaluation Metrics

 Decide about evaluation metrics you want to measure.

-For conversational flows, consider using metrics such as **`relevancy`**, **`similarity`**, and **`groundedness`**.
-For summarization tasks it could be **`similarity`** metric.
 The relevant metrics for a evaluation depend on your use case.
 Consider assigning greater weights to more significant metrics according to your workflow.
 Calculate an aggregated score using these weights.
-For instance, if standard phrasing is crucial in a model output, give higher weight to the similarity metric comparing ground truth and model answers.
 In a multi-agent system, each agent may utilize a distinct set of evaluation metrics.
+For conversational flows, consider using metrics such as **`relevancy`**, **`similarity`**, and **`groundedness`**.
+For summarization tasks it could be **`similarity`** metric.
 In this project, we utilize the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk), which includes a variety of built-in evaluation metrics.

 #### Automatic Evaluation Implementation

 Incorporate automatic evaluation into your project.
 The implementation depends on your flow.
-For conversational flows, another advanced model is typically needed for evaluation, the judge model.
+For conversational flows, another advanced model is typically needed for evaluation, the _judge_ model.
 The project in this repo uses the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk) and [Azure AI Foundry Evaluator Library](http://ai.azure.com/), which offers ready prompts specifically designed for evaluations.
 Integrate automatic evaluations into your CI/CD pipeline.
 Fail the build if metrics drop below predefined quality thresholds.

-#### Running Evaluations

-Run evalations during development and in CI/CD.
-In this project, we use the [Azure AI Foundry Prompt Flow SDK](https://github.com/microsoft/promptflow) to run automatic evaluations on the evaluation data set.

-#### Monitoring

-Monitoring is a crucial part of any LLM-based project.
-It should be designed and implemented from the beginning, rather than postponed to the final phases.
-In this project, we collect data from the RAG Agent, including tokens, model parameters, and evaluation metrics.
-This data is crucial for cost calculations and quality analysis of LLM-based applications, helping determine the impact of changes like prompts, model parameters, or models on application quality.
-In this project, we use the [promptflow-tracing](https://pypi.org/project/promptflow-tracing/) package to collect application traces.
-Prompt Flow tracing follows the Open Telemetry Standard.
-Collect the traces and logs for further analysis.
-In this project, we use Microsoft Fabric for this purpose.

-#### Local Development

-To facilitate local development, we utilize Visual Studio Code.
-The Prompt Flow extension in VS Code simplifies several aspects of local development.
-For instance, it offers tools to run RAG locally and collects Open Telemetry traces on a local level.
-It is also worth mentioning that we use the [Prompt Flow Flex](https://microsoft.github.io/promptflow/tutorials/flex-flow-quickstart.html) flavor, which provides comprehensive development flexibility.

 #### Agent Configuration

-For each Agent, we create a configuration file in YAML format, which includes all mandatory settings such as prompts, LLM, model parameters, and more.
-Any modification to this configuration file results in a new revision.
-During the evaluation of the Agents, we record the current revisions in the logs and traces.
-Logs are collected and analyzed in Microsoft Fabric.
-This allows us to compare the evaluation metrics for each Agent and determine how specific configuration revisions affect their performance.
+The core of the evaluation and monitoring process is the concept of **_Agent Configuration_** or **_Variant_**.
+For each Agent, a configuration file in YAML format is created, encompassing all essential settings such as prompts, LLM, model parameters, and more.
+Any update to this configuration file results in a new revision.
+During the evaluation of the Agents, or during their ongoing usage, the current Agent configuration revision is recorded in the logs and traces.
+This practice enables the comparison of evaluation metrics for each Agent for each configuration revision, facilitating the assessment of how specific configuration revisions impact their performance.
+It is important to note that logs and traces are collected and analyzed within Microsoft Fabric, however you can use other services for this purpose.

 Example of configuration file:

 ```yaml
 AgentConfiguration: